subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 - The outer loop executes N times, and the inner loop executes N => N*N = N^2

 ### Selection Sort
-- The selection sort improves on the bubble sort by reducing the number of swaps necessary from O(N2) to O(N).
-Unfortunately, the number of comparisons remains O(N2).
-However, the selection sort can still offer a significant improvement for large records that must be physically moved around in memory
+- The selection sort improves on the bubble sort by reducing the number of swaps necessary from O(N^2) to O(N).
+Unfortunately, the number of comparisons remains O(N^2).
+However, the selection sort can still offer a significant improvement for large records that must be physically moved around in memory (The actual Object not just the Reference)

-- The Shrtest will be remembered & moves to the extreme left (Not 2 at a time will be compared)
+- The Shortest will be remembered & moves to the extreme left (Not 2 at a time will be compared)
 ```
 public void selectionSort() {
     int out, in, min;